peterkohler95/React-Redux-Firebase-Project-Managment-App/pm_app/README.md

 # React-Redux-Firebase-Project-Managment-App

-This is a project managemet app that allows you to create new projects and view projects created by other users
+This is a project managemet app that allows users to create new projects and view projects created by other users

 ## Live Link